Jasper-27/A-bunch-of-FizzBuzz/README.md

 FizzBuzz implemented in a bunch of different languages.

 ## What is FizzBuzz?
 FizzBuzz is an easy to solve computing problem often used when learning to code.
 It is like a step up from Hello World.
 In the problem there are two numbers: Fizz(3), and Buzz(5).
 The problem is to count to X(100) and print Fizz every time there is a multiple of Fizz(3), print Buzz every time there is a multiple of Buzz(5), and just print the number if the number is a multiple of neither.
+If number is a multiple of both Fizz(3) and Buzz(5), print FizzBuzz.

 ## Wanna add your own?
 Should you wish to add your own implementations you are welcome to.
 Just submit a pull request 😊 Only rules are: